-PRS for Music Limited ("the Company") is a private company limited by shares, domiciled and incorporated in the United Kingdom, England and Wales.
+PRS for Music Limited ("the Company") is a private company limited by shares, domiciled and incorporated and registered in the United Kingdom (England and Wales) under the Companies Act 2006.
 The registered office is Goldings House, 2 Hays Lane, London, SE1 2HB, United Kingdom.
 The Company is a wholly-owned subsidiary of Performing Right Society Limited, which prepares group financial statements.
 Consequently, the Company has taken advantage of the exemption from preparing consolidated financial statements under the terms of section 400 of the Companies Act 2006.